alasca-association/tarook/docs/user/reference/options/yk8s.k8s-service-layer.rook.rst

 ``yk8s.k8s-service-layer.rook.skip_upgrade_checks``
 ###################################################

+Whether to enable Rook's upgrade checks on Ceph daemons during an upgrade.

 If OSDs are not replicated, the rook-ceph-operator will reject to perform upgrades, because OSDs will become unavailable.
 Set to True so rook will update even if OSDs would become unavailable.

-If set to true Rook won’t perform any upgrade checks on Ceph daemons during an upgrade.
-Use this at YOUR OWN RISK, only if you know what you’re doing. https://rook.github.io/docs/rook/v1.3/ceph-cluster-crd.html#cluster-settings
+Use this at YOUR OWN RISK, only if you know what you’re doing. https://rook.github.io/docs/rook/v1.3/ceph-cluster-crd.html#cluster-settings .

 **Type:**::